New Vision Allen Parish Hospital

 New Vision Allen Parish Hospital - Kinder, LA

 New Vision Allen Parish Hospital is an addiction treatment facility situated at 108 6th Avenue in the 70648 zip code in Kinder, LA.
 It specializes in Buprenorphine treatment.
 New Vision Allen Parish Hospital provides buprenorphine detoxification and suboxone prescription.
-New Vision Allen Parish Hospital also specializes in detox services and offers Cocaine Detoxification, Opioid Detox and Benzodiazepines Detoxification.
+New Vision Allen Parish Hospital also specializes in detox services and offers Cocaine Detoxification, Alcohol Detox and Opioid Detox.
 New Vision Allen Parish Hospital provides hospital inpatient treatment, hospital inpatient treatment and hospital inpatient detoxification.
 It also provides co-occurring mental health and drug abuse disorders, detoxification and substance use treatment.

 Address: 108 6th Avenue, Kinder, LA 70648